Chambers County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended or you don't have a valid driver's license, you can still get your car back, but it requires a different approach:
+If your license is suspended or you don't have a valid driver's license, you can still have someone else retrieve the vehicle for you, provided they meet certain requirements:

 Timeline